About the course

 It is possible to study for this course on a part-time basis.
 Completing this course on a part-time basis normally requires between two and six years of study, compared with the full-time master's course which takes between one and three years to complete.

-The allocation of graduate supervision for this course is the responsibility of the Nuffield Department of Clinical Neurosciences and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
+Once enrolled on the MSc (Res) the allocation of graduate supervision for this course is the responsibility of the Nuffield Department of Clinical Neurosciences and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Nuffield Department of Clinical Neurosciences.

 You will begin your course as a probationary research student (PRS) and you will be monitored and assessed regularly via completion of termly reports by you and your supervisors through the Graduate Supervision Reporting (GSR) system.

 Past students from the Department of Clinical Neurosciences have gone on to careers based both in the UK and other countries in teaching and research in universities or back to clinical posts.
+You can find a number of alumni profiles on the NDCN website.

 Changes to this course and your supervision